Frequently Asked Maine Estate Planning Questions

 Yes, we have completed many successful Mainecare Applications.
 Planning for assistance with Long-Term Care expense through MaineCare requires detailed analysis of an individual or couple’s financial situation, assets and income.
 We take the time to ensure that we can legally protect certain assets while qualifying a person for the MaineCare benefits sought.

 Emphatically YES!
 It is a key document for anyone, from students off to college to the elderly and everyone in between.
-It lets the selected Agent help you when you need the help.
-It prevents the necessity (and expense) of obtaining a Court-ordered Guardianship/Conservatorship if you are ever incapacitated.
+This lets the selected Agent help you when you need the help.
+Also, it prevents the necessity (and expense) of obtaining a Court-ordered Guardianship/Conservatorship if you are ever incapacitated.

 Everyone is different!
 As such, a “download form” is pretty vanilla.
 It cannot anticipate all of the details of any individual’s or couple’s family dynamic, desires and goals.
 It is not recommended, particularly with such an important document.

 Putting your home or any other asset in your child’s name, especially more than one child, exposes that property to the child’s creditors and predators.
 You could find yourself defending against your child’s creditors.
 We usually recommend against this, as it can create many different problems.
-Go to #3, above.
+Go to #3.

 Ready to start your Estate Plan?